limine-bootloader/limine/PROTOCOL.md

 * `base` - The address of the module.
 * `length` - The size of the module.
-* `path` - The bootloader-specific path of the module.
+* `path` - The path of the module within the volume, with a leading slash.
 * `cmdline` - A command line associated with the module.
 * `file_location` - A pointer to the file location structure for the module.